The Home Inside My Head: Release

 Fearless Records announced that a new Real Friends record would be released on their label in 2016, through a post on their official Twitter account, which was made on December 22, 2015.
 In March 2016, the band went on a US headlining tour with Movements.
 On April 1, the band announced the title of their new album as being The Home Inside My Head, along with the album's release date, cover art and track listing.
 Additionally, on the same day the band released a music video for the first single from their upcoming album, "Colder Quicker".
 On April 22, "Scared to Be Alone" was made available for streaming; a music video was released for it, directed by Max Moore.
 On May 6, "Mess" was made available for streaming; a live video was released for it, shot by Sam Halleen, and consisted of footage from their March tour.
 "Mokena" premiered through Alternative Press' website on May 19.

 The Home Inside My Head was released on May 27.
 Vinyl editions came with download cards where people could download the album with the band's cover the This Wild Life song "Looking Back" as a bonus track.
 The Target and European editions of the album included two bonus tracks: "I Was Blind the Whole Time" and "Seed".
 Following this, the group performed at Slam Dunk Festival in the UK.
 Between June and August, the band appeared on the 2016 Warped Tour.
 From mid October to late November, the band supported the Wonder Years on their tour of the US On October 25, a music video was released for "Mess".
 The band were scheduled to go on a headlining UK tour of the UK in December, with support from Knuckle Puck and With Confidence, however, it was postponed until early 2017 due to Lambton suffering from mental health issues.
-A music video was released for "Empty Picture Frames", directed by Eric Teti.
+A music video was released for "Empty Picture Frames", directed by Eric Teti, on March 28, 2017.
 Between April and June, they embarked on a US tour with Have Mercy, Tiny Moving Parts, Broadside and Nothing,Nowhere.